Veraticus/veraticus.github.com/source/_posts/2012-04-24-introduction-to-programming-i.markdown

 Because Ruby tries very hard to be unsurprising, there are many methods with the same name between different kinds of objects.
 These methods generally do the same sorts of things.
 For example, strings and numbers both have a method that might look very familiar to you: the method `+`!
 Yes, you were already using methods without even realizing what they were.
 Try a quick **exercise** to prove it.

-1. Try `1.+1`.
+1. Try `1.+(1)`.

-2. Try `2.-1`.
+2. Try `2.-(1)`.

-3. Try `"One".+"One"`.
+3. Try `"One".+("One")`.

 The plus method is special.
 You don't need a period before it, but on almost all other methods, you do.
 It also acts differently for strings and numbers.
 On strings, `+` concatenates strings together.
 But on numbers, it actually adds them.

+You might be wondering: what's with the parenthesis containing the 1 and "one"?
+That's an argument.
+An argument tells a method additional information it needs in order to perform its function.
+When you provide an argument (or arguments) to a method, you do so in a parenthesis after the method name itself.
+Let's do some quick **exercises** to see how methods accept arguments.

+1. Try `'hello'.delete('l')`.
+The argument to the `delete` method tells it which letter it should delete from the string.

+2. Try `'space'.center(20)`.
+The argument to the `center` method tells the string how many spaces it should be centered in.

+3. Try `'space'.center(20, '-')`.
+In Ruby, some methods accept more than one argument: each additional argument is separated with a comma.
+The second argument to `center` tells it what character to pad the string with.
+In this case, it gives us a lot of dashes.

 Unfortunately, not all methods are present on every object.
-Try this **exercise** to get a new, exciting Ruby error that you'll probably see a lot of: the NoMethodError.
+Try this **exercise** to get a new, exciting Ruby error that you'll probably see a lot of: the `NoMethodError`.

 1. Try `1.reverse`.
 Whoops: `reverse` is a method for strings only.